pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 ngrok_tunnel = ngrok.connect()

-Setting the region
+Setting the region¶

-will open a tunnel in the us
+By default, ngrok will open a tunnel in the us region.
+To override this, use

-the region
+the region parameter in PyngrokConfig.

 from pyngrok import conf, ngrok